Lemerig language: Dialects

-Lemerig has sometimes been referred to using the names of its local varieties: Päk; Sasar; Alo-Teqel.
+Lemerig has sometimes been referred to using the names of its local varieties: Päk, Sasar, and Alo-Teqel.

 Judging from wordlists published by missionary and linguist Robert Codrington, these three varieties were very close to each other.
 The little differences there were went extinct during the 20th century.

 Phonology

 Lemerig has 11 phonemic vowels.
 These are all short monophthongs /i ɪ ɛ æ a œ ø ɒ̝ ɔ ʊ u/.

 Grammar

-The system of personal pronouns in Lemerig contrasts clusivity, and distinguishes four numbers (singular, dual, trial, plural).
+The system of personal pronouns in Lemerig contrasts clusivity, and distinguishes four numbers (singular, dual, trial, and plural).

 Spatial reference in Lemerig is based on a system of geocentric (absolute) directionals, which is in part typical of Oceanic languages, in part innovative.